NhanNguyen000/RegOmics/README.md

 # RegOmics

 ## Description
 This repository is the code source for the RegOmics (Regulatory extraction for Omics data) tool for identifying transcription (TF) - target relations and suggesting potential TF candidates in user-uploaded data.

-This tool is able to operate with the long list of genes/proteins derived from omic data.
-RegOmics can identify the TF-target relations that existed in the user input data, can rank these TF-target relations, and could suggest candidate TFs to researchers
+RegOmics is able to operate with the long list of genes/proteins derived from omic data.
+This tool can identify the TF-target relations that existed in the user input data, can rank these TF-target relations, and could suggest candidate TFs to researchers

-The tool is also available as a web-based version [https://nhannguyen.shinyapps.io/RegOmics_Rshinyapp/](https://nhannguyen.shinyapps.io/RegOmics_Rshinyapp/).
+RegOmics is also available as a web-based version [https://nhannguyen.shinyapps.io/RegOmics_Rshinyapp/](https://nhannguyen.shinyapps.io/RegOmics_Rshinyapp/).

 ## Instructions
 - The **code** stores all R separated functions that are used in the RegOmics pipeline